Connect2Compete Internet Program

 Cheap internet access

-Connect2Compete is great news for low-income families and individuals who have desperately needed less expensive, more affordable internet.
+Connect2Compete is great news for low-income families and individuals who desperately need less expensive, more cheap internet.
 Not slow dial-up, but high-speed internet access at unbeatable prices.
 Check out all you get:

 • Program lasts for two years (and you can apply any time in the next three years)

-• 1 Mbps minimum speed (If you’re not fluent in tech jargon, let’s just say that 1 Mbps means fast – so fast that pages pop up on your screen almost immediately.)
+• Minimum of 1 Mbps minimum speed (If you’re not fluent in tech jargon, 1 Mbps is fast even that pages pop up on your screen almost immediately and you’ll be able to watch videos.)

 Cheap PCs, too